seahorn/seahorn.github.io/_posts/2017-05-29-seahorn-crab-llvm.md

 array domains that can easily infer invariants like the one we need for our example.

-We can tell SeaHorn to call `crab-llvm` with an array domain using intervals to model array contents as follows:
+We can instruct SeaHorn to call `crab-llvm` with an array domain using intervals to model array contents as follows:

 {% highlight c %}
        sea pf crab2.c -DFORALL --show-invars  --crab --crab-track=arr --crab-dom=int
 {% endhighlight %}

 However, note that we don't get an answer yet.
 The reason is that even if `crab-llvm` infers that all elements of the array between `[0,n)` is greater or equal than `0`, `spacer` does not support lemmas with quantifiers.
 Therefore, it seems that our effort of computing universally quantified invariants using `crab-llvm` is